nikstam20/IntelliQ/frontend/README-WEB.md

   ```sh
   npm install
   ```
 * Set up the webserver.
-In order to occupy port:80 with XAMPP, you perform to do the following actions:
+In order to occupy port:80 with XAMPP, you have to perform the following actions:

  1. Go to the file in C:\xampp\apache\conf\extra\httpd-vhosts.conf, open it in an editor and add the following code to the bottom of it: